narcan-zz/api-tools/GA Management Magic/Dimensions/README.md

-Custom Dimension Management
+Custom Dimension Management Magic
 ---------

 ###Working with Custom Dimensions in Google Sheets
-The Google Analytics API can be accessed through a Google Sheet to list and update custom dimension information in a tabular format.
-This code walks through the steps necessary to pull custom dimension settings for a property into a Google Sheet, make edits, and update Google Analytics to reflect the settings in your sheet.
+The Google Analytics API can be accessed through Google Sheets to pull data directly into a spreadsheet, which is a common use case.
+This application sets up a Google Sheets Add-on that can format a sheet and list dimensions from a property in a Google Sheet.
+It can then upload dimensions listed on a Google Sheet to one or more properties.

 ###Getting started
-Because the process to publish add-ons to Google Sheets currently requires an application process, it is faster to deploy this tool by __adding the code to your sheet yourself__.
+The code presented here can serve as a standalone add-on, or it can be pasted directly into the script editor of a Google Sheet for one-time use.

-To do so, [create a script bound to your Google Sheet](https://developers.google.com/apps-script/guides/bound#creating_a_bound_script) and copy the apps script code from the [Custom Dimension Management Magic](https://github.com/narcan/tools/blob/master/Management%20Magic/Custom%20Dimension%20Management%20Magic.js) file in [this repository](https://github.com/narcan/tools/tree/master/Management%20Magic) into your script editor.
-Be sure to [enable advanced services](https://developers.google.com/apps-script/guides/services/advanced#enabling_advanced_services) for Google Analytics.
+To do so, [create a script bound to your Google Sheet](https://developers.google.com/apps-script/guides/bound#creating_a_bound_script) and copy the apps script code from the [Custom Dimension Management Magic](hhttps://github.com/narcan/tools/blob/master/GA%20Management%20Magic/Dimensions/Custom%20Dimension%20Management.js) file in [this repository](https://github.com/narcan/tools/tree/master/GA%20Management%20Magic/Dimensions) into your script editor.

 ###Using the tool